helloprasanna/AWS-CSA-Notes-2018/Route-53/README.md

 A health check monitors the health of your endpoints.

+**Note**: It took some time for DNS to propagate the change and Chrome URL timedout in the lesson.
+Eventually it reloaded the site from passive URL config.

 ### Geolocation

 Geolocation routing lets you choose where your traffic will be sent based on the geographic location of your users (ie the location from which DNS queries originate).

 For example, you might want all queries from Europe to be routed to a fleet of EC2 instances that are specifically configured for your European customers.
 These servers may have the local language of your European customers and all prices are displayed in Euros.

+### Multivalue Answer

+Lets the traffice to multiple IP addresses randomly and if one of them becomes unavailable then it wont be routed to that address.